• Skip to primary navigation

 Below are step-by-step instructions on how to make mango pudding:

 Peel, pit and slice fully ripened mangoes into small pieces.
 Transfer mango pieces to a blender or food processor.
 Blend into a very smooth purée, at least 1 minute.
 This needs to be very smooth in order to break up the mango fibers.
-Tip: For extra smoothness, run the mango puree through a fine sieve.
+Tip: For extra smooth pudding, run the mango puree through a fine sieve.

 In a large bowl, add cold water and gelatin.
 Mix for 30-45 seconds to thicken.
 Don't panic if the gelatin thickens into a gel like substance, this is normal.
-It will also have a slight smell, but don’t worry this will disappear once combined with other ingredients.
+It will also have a slight smell, but this will disappear once combined with other ingredients.

 To the gelatin mixture, add white sugar, coconut milk, and puréed mango.
 Give it a stir until smooth and well combined.

 Transfer mango mixture to a small pot.
 On medium-low heat, whisk until gelatin has melted and fully dissolved, about 3-4 minutes.
 The mixture should be completely smooth with a creamy texture.
 Do not bring pudding mixture to a simmer/boil or have it bubbling.
-(If you're using agar agar powder, bring it to a boil to activate the powder and remove off heat immediately).

-Pour mixture into four greased serving bowls, bowls or silicone molds.
+Pour mixture into four greased serving bowls or silicone molds.
 If needed, poke out any air bubbles on the surface and smooth out the top with a spatula.
 Optional: cover with plastic wrap.

 Refrigerate for at least 6 hours or overnight until it sets.
-Optional: cover with plastic wrap if needed.
-Enjoy chilled with evaporated milk!
+Serve chilled with evaporated milk!

 Storage